lightstreams-network/lightstreams-network.github.io/getting-started-with-lightstreams-node.md

 - `--nodeid=1; --network=rinkeby` we are executing the command from Leth node 1 and deploying the ACL to file on Rinkeby network
 - `--file=` flag is an absolute path to the file you want to share
-- `--fileOwnerKeystore=` flag is an absolute path to your Ethereum account key located inside of your Leth directory.
-If you have multiple accounts created, you will recognise the associated account keystore by the suffix `UTC--<created_at UTC ISO8601>-<your Ethereum account address hex>`
+- `--account=` flag is file owner address who will pay for the file ACL.
+The account address was generated when you signed-up
 - `"hash":"QmNkbFAo5jSKm7KLCdCr8c8ue2X53ShATD5yjyQq3ynoaf"` this is the address of your private file in a secure IPFS storage
 - `"aclid"` this is the smart contract addr controlling file's ACL.
 You can use it `leth acl grant` cmd to grant permissions to other accounts